 This is important, especially with mixed audiences, inside or outside your organization.
 You never know what level of knowledge people have, so it’s critical to set a foundation of understanding with your terms.

 You can use that as a measure of basic communication for all audiences.
 Obviously, the more specialized or technically sophisticated your crowd, the higher you can raise your level.
-If you’re using numbers, you might want to read what I wrote about How to Make Numbers Seem ‘Sexy’.
+If you’re using numbers, you might want to read what I wrote about How to Communicate with Numbers.